 For those who have attended the webinar. please click here for Webinar Resources for Webinar Attendees (Password Protected)

 Join us for an interactive workshop about this innovative model, created by Occupational Therapists in South Africa.
-The Wall Model (Adapted Version) and the Checklist of Occupational Performance Components in Children (COPCC), authored by the presenters; Annamarie Van Jaarsveld and Elize Janse van Rensburg can help guide clinical reasoning in the assessment and treatment of children in occupational therapy.
+The Checklist of Occupational Performance Components in Children (COPCC), authored by the presenters; Annamarie Van Jaarsveld and Elize Janse van Rensburg can help guide clinical reasoning in the assessment and treatment of children in occupational therapy.
 Although the theory is grounded in the theory of Ayres’ Sensory Integration developed by Jean Ayres, the application is relevant beyond Sensory Integration, as sensory functioning is critical to early development for all.

 WHAT IS THE COPCC?

 The Checklist of Occupational Performance Components in Children (COPCC) is non-standardised assessment tool that can be used by Occupational Therapists with children aged 3 to 6 years.
-It is based on the Wall Model Adapted Version and allows for informal assessment of all of the components contained in the model, including sensory, motor, cognitive-perceptual, affective and motivation components.
+It allows for informal assessment of all of the components assessed as part of Ayres’ Sensory Integration, including sensory, motor, cognitive-perceptual, affective and motivation components.

 See more and order here: https://builttobloom.co.za/https://builttobloom.co.za/product/copcc-telehealth-version

-This exciting webinar will be an opportunity to hear more…
+This exciting webinar was an opportunity to hear more about …

 - an Introduction to the COPCC package,

-- we will ntroduce the assessment tool which will include the new telehealth version
+- we will introduce the assessment tool which will include the new telehealth version

-The Wall Model Adapted Version acknowledges and supports work done by Dr A Jean Ayres.
+The COPCC acknowledges and supports work done by Dr A Jean Ayres.
 It reinforces the importance of our sensory systems and the processing of sensory information, essential to development and learning, providing a foundation for individuals to engage in meaningful and health-promoting activities/occupations.

 The Checklist of Occupational Performance Components in Children (COPCC) is a cost-effective, non-standardized assessment tool that can be used with children aged 3 to 6 years.
 The COPCC allow for primary screening of sensory, motor, cognitive-perceptual, affective and motivation components.
 It is based on developmental milestones, and the checklist is organised according to abilities, enabling quick screening of a child’s developmental age across developmental ages.
 Assessment is done using familiar play materials and includes kinesthetic, 3D and 2D perceptual activities.